 Ready to make your move?
 Finding your first home could be easier than you think.

 Are you ready to take the plunge and start hunting for your first home?
-We have put together a guide to making buying your first property as stress free as possible.
+We have put together a guide to make buying your first property as stress free as possible.

 - Making your move

 Take a close look at your monthly income and outgoings.
-Remember to factor in all the costs that come with buying a property – like legal fees – and monthly running costs such as fuel and water bills, emergency repairs and furnishings.
+Remember to factor in all the costs that come with buying a property – like legal fees – as well as the monthly running costs such as fuel and water bills, emergency repairs and furnishings.

 Secure your mortgage before you start your search, so you know just what your purchasing power really is.

 Many have taken advantage of the Help to Buy ISA – more than 1.1 million have been opened since the scheme was launched.
 Under this scheme, for every £200 you save in your Help to Buy ISA, the government will apply a boost of 25 percent – or £50.
 The maximum government bonus you can receive is £3,000.

 The Help to Buy Equity Loan scheme offers buyers up to 20 percent of a newly built home’s cost, so they only have to provide a five percent cash deposit and a 75 percent mortgage to make up the rest.
 Plus, you won’t be charged loan fees on the 20 percent loan for the first five years.